luisalro/miax-MontecarloSimulation_Bootstrapping/README.md

-This exercise was created by Fernando de la Calle, Python programming professor from mIA-X master's degree at BME Institute.
+This lab was created by Fernando de la Calle, Python programming professor from mIA-X master's degree at BME Institute.

 ### Introduction